Archive for December, 2006

 Jailhouse ‘Raq

 The front page of today’s New York Times featured an account of heinous abuse of prisoners at a jailhouse in Basra, Iraq.
-The suffering captives were delivered from their tormentors by a British-led military operation that culminated, after the building’s evacuation, in its destruction.
+The suffering captives were delivered from their abusers by a British-led military operation that culminated, after the building’s evacuation, in its destruction.
 The suffering inflicted was truly awful, according to the report:

 More than 100 men were crowded into a single cell, 30 feet by 40 feet, he said, with two open toilets, two sinks and just a few blankets spread over the concrete floor.